Man is a two-legged animal without feathers and ungrateful.

-Turing fell into depression but he tried to overcome the situation.
-When the treatment came to an end, namely at the end of his penalty, he was implanted a hormonal “balloon”, which would kept on secreting oestrogens.
+Turing fell into depression, but he tried to overcome the situation.
+When the treatment came to an end, that is at the end of his penalty, he was implanted a hormonal “balloon”, which would kept on secreting oestrogens.

 (That’s right, all these things happened in the UK of 1953, not in Orwell’s 1984).

 Turing committed suicide one year later.